repl-acement/destructive/README.md

 ### Handling namespaced keywords

 I was stuck with how qualified keys are emitted.

 Thanks to Lasse Määttä who suggested using [*print-namespace-maps*](https://clojuredocs.org/clojure.core/*print-namespace-maps*) via `#clojure-spec` on the Clojurian Slack

+### Merging recursive keys
+I was pulling my hair our cos I thought this would be simple but I was stuck.

+Thanks to Thomas Moerman who is a hella smart and banged out the `inverted-merge` function and pasted it into the Clojurian Slack

 ### spec.alpha vs spec2